sipeed/MaixPy/docs/doc/en/projects/README.md

 Searching for `MaixPy` or `MaixCAM` on [GitHub](https://github.com) can also lead you to many high-quality open-source projects.

-## Open Source Project Summary
+## Apps and Project Collection

-These are usually complete projects that include source code, documentation, demo videos, and more.
+The list includes built-in or installable apps, community projects, and open-source tools.
+The available material varies: some entries provide only usage instructions, while others also provide source code, build notes, or a demo video.

 ### Built-in Applications

-Applications pre-installed on platforms such as `MaixCAM`, `MaixCAM Pro`, and `MaixCAM2`
+These apps are built into or commonly used on `MaixCAM`, `MaixCAM Pro`, and `MaixCAM2`.
+Being listed here means the app is available to view or use; it does not mean its source code is public.

 | Built-in Application | Supported Platforms | Description | Documentation |
 | :--- | :--- | :--- | :--- |